ftlabs/suggestr/README.md

 -   Add strength criteria to the returned topic results
     -   [Multi] a topic that appears in all of the multi topic requests is a prime candidate
         -   all others are lesser suggestions
--   [bug] topic that appear in the search criteria should also be removed from the multi search results
-    -   remove at end of multi process, or when creating the single topic promises

 ## Done